The Kalahari Augrabies Extreme Marathon (KAEM) is a multi-stage extreme marathon held annually in October in the Kalahari desert in South Africa.

 - Permission of private farm owners

-- 2 Night sharing accommodation before and after the event
+- 2 nights sharing accommodation before the event and 2 nights after the event at Augrabies Falls National Park

 - Prize giving function with wine